skrtdev/TelegramBot-API/docs.md

    * [forwardMessage](#forwardMessage)

 #### Setup Script
-All the methods explained here suppose to be in a script with this setup:
+All the methods explained here are supposed to be in a script with this setup:
 ```php
 header('Content-Type: application/json');
 require("main.php");